 Vermont cyanobacteria (blue-green algae) tracker map

-The Vermont Tracking portal brings together in one place environmental and public health data to help us better understand how environmental hazards can contribute to certain illnesses.
+The Vermont Tracking portal brings together brings together environmental and public health data in one place to help Vermonters better understand the relationship between their environment and their health.
 Vermont Tracking also supplies data to the National Tracking Network to address local environmental public health concerns.

 The Vermont Tracking portal includes a map of reported cyanobacteria blooms.
 The Cyanobacteria Tracker allows the public to check the recent cyanobacteria reports at shoreline sites and recreational swimming areas of Lake Champlain and various inland lakes in Vermont.
 At many sites, observations are made weekly from early June to early October.
 Sites are identified as "Generally Safe" or indicated as having cyanobacteria presence with "Low Alert" or "High Alert."

 Amyotrophic lateral sclerosis (ALS), sometimes called Lou Gehrig's disease, is a devastating disease with no known cause.
 Only 5 to 10 percent of people with ALS have a family history (i.e. genetic cause) of the disease.

 BMAA is an amino acid produced by some cyanobacteria.
 Researchers are testing the hypothesis of a link between BMAA exposure and ALS.
 This research is very preliminary and has not been proven.
 The Health Department will continue to review information as it becomes available.